HPC-certification-forum/www/data/processes.md

 #### Open meeting procedure

 Open meetings are held on a monthly basis, anyone that is interested may participate.
-We are using Slack for the meetings to allow everybody to read the progress of the discussion and to comment upon any action item.
+We are using Matrix for the meetings to allow everybody to read the progress of the discussion and to comment upon any action item.
 The general chair will post calendar invites via the [members mailinglist](https://lists.vi4io.org/postorius/lists/hpccf-members.lists.vi4io.org/).

-The meetings in Slack follow this procedure:
+The meetings in Matrix follow this procedure:

   - The PC will post the tentative agenda before the meeting.
     - You may respond to this with proposals for further agenda items by starting a thread as a response.